serai-dex/serai/CONTRIBUTING.md

 `dead_code`).
 - The CI must pass.

+- Only use uppercase variable names when relevant to cryptography.

+- Put a space after comment markers.
 - Don't use multiple newlines between sections of code.
-- Only use uppercase variable names when relevant to cryptography.
+- Have a newline before EOF.

 ### Guidelines

 - Comment code reasonably.
 - Include tests for new features.
+- Sign commits.

 ### Submission